-Deafness means a lack or loss of the sense of hearing, which may be partial or complete.
+Deafness means complete hearing loss.
 Partial loss of hearing is often called hearing loss rather than deafness.
 Deafness can occur in one or both ears.

 There are three primary types of hearing loss: